 Host-based scanners identify vulnerabilities in the server, network hosts, etc. They provide complete visibility in the configuration settings.
 They also help locate potential attacks from hackers.

 - Network-based scanners

 Network-based scanners discover unknown devices on the network.
-The network can be wired or wireless.
+The network scanning can be on wired or wireless networks.
 They find unknown perimeter points like remote access servers, insecure networks, etc.